lvplay2/PvZ-QotL-Widescreen/README.md

-# Plants vs. Zombies: Quality of The Lawn (Widescreen)
+# Plants vs. Zombies: Quality of the Lawn (Widescreen)
 An edit of the Plants vs. Zombies decompilation that adds Quality of Life features.
 (Widescreen)

 # Credits